josebarrios23/project-student-dashboard-reboot/project-prep.md

 ## Deliverables

 ### Planning Documents
-Planning documents for this project are due by ***End of Day 1/16***
+Planning documents for this project are due by ***End of Day on First Day of Project***

 These include:
     - Trello Board
     - Wireframes
+    - Github Repo Address

-Submit relevant links to JD & Dan in one thread in Slack
+Submit relevant links to JD & Dan in one Slack thread.

 ### Stand Up
 Each team will have a daily, scheduled stand-up with one of the coaches.
 During this stand up each teammember must describe: